jackzhou2024/CS269i-HW3-Tournament-2024/README.md

 You are expected to write a python file named strategy.py (Please keep this name!).
 In this file you are expected to implement a function named strategy.
 After you finish you code, put the strategy.py to the folder exampleStrats, run the game_run.py.

-We have made two examples in exampleStrats, the simpler one is random_bid_shade.py, which simply bids with a price by multiplying a factor with the value; the other is a more complicated algorithm called Multiplicative weight update method, and you can find some introduction at https://en.wikipedia.org/wiki/Multiplicative_weight_update_method.
-Briefly speaking, you can design some experts to make predictions to help you decide whether or not to increase the bid price for the following rounds.
-Refer to multiplicative_weight_update.py for details.
+We have made two examples in exampleStrats, the simpler one is random_bid_shade.py, which simply bids with a price by multiplying a factor with the value; the other is a more complicated Multi-Bandit-Arm algorithm, we are using MABWiser lib to implement it, and you can read more info at  https://fidelity.github.io/mabwiser/about.html and implement your multi-bandit-arm algorithm following the example in multi-bandit-arm.py

-While designing your strategy function, you will receive the history of your past bids, which is represented as myHistory list (refer to the comments in random_bid_shade.py/multiplicative_weight_update.py).
+While designing your strategy function, you will receive the history of your past bids, which is represented as myHistory list (refer to the comments in random_bid_shade.py/multi-bandit-arm.py).
 You can choose to use/not use the history information to help you design better algorithms.

 # Tips